 Paragard Copper IUD: All You Need to Know about It

-ParaGard is a hormone-free copper intrauterine device that is available in Canada.
-This copper IUD serves as an excellent birth control solution for those searching for a maintenance-free contraceptive solution.
+ParaGard is a hormone-free copper intrauterine device available in Canada and is the most commonly used IUD.
+The copper wire is wrapped around the stem of a T shaped IUD.
+As a highly effective contraceptive, it is found to be 99% effective, and can stay in place anywhere between 3-10 years.
+This copper IUD serves as an excellent birth control solution for those searching for a maintenance-free contraception.

-The ParaGard is a small, T-shaped plastic device with copper wire coiled around it.
-Once inserted by a medical professional, the copper wrapped around this creates an environment that is unfavourable to both sperm and eggs.
+The ParaGard is a small, T-shaped plastic device with a copper wire coiled around it.
+Once inserted by a medical professional, the copper wrapped around this creates an environment that is unfavourable for both sperm and eggs.
 ParaGard protects against pregnancy in the following way:

 - creates an inflammatory response within the uterus that is toxic to both eggs and sperm, which in turn prevents pregnancy.